jlai403/SWINQ/README.md

-# SwiftPredicates
+# SWING
-Integrated queries on commonly used Swift data structures such as Arrays and Dictionaries.
+Swift integrated queries on commonly used Swift data structures such as Arrays and Dictionaries.